 Any European Federation that is a member of IOF may apply to organise ETOC.
-Applications shall reach the IOF Office before January 1st three years prior to the championship.
-The IOF Council appoints the organiser.
-The appointment is subject to approval by the IOF and the signing of an organiser's agreement.
+Any Asian Federation that is a member of IOF may apply to organise AsTOC.
+Applications shall reach the IOF Office before 1 January three years prior to the championship year.
+The provisional appointment of organisers or organising Federations is made by the IOF Council no later than 31 October the same year.
+Each appointment must be confirmed by the signing, within 6 months, of a contract to organise the event, else Council may make an alternative appointment.
 The Senior Event Adviser shall be appointed by the IOF.